JoshuaKGoldberg/eslint-plugin-expect-type/docs/rules/expect.md

 Enforces that types indicated in special comments match the types of code values.

+> Types are compared with _"display"_ checking: a direct string comparison between their actual type and the string comment or snapshot.
+> See [issue #18](https://github.com/JoshuaKGoldberg/eslint-plugin-expect-type/issues/18) for discussion around a new assertion for _"assignability"_ checking.

 ## Comment Types

 The following kinds of comments are supported: